neondatabase/website/content/docs/introduction/billing-overview.md

 ![Compute metrics graph](/docs/introduction/compute-metrics2.png)

-You can see how your the compute time that you get billed for scales between your minimum and maximum CPU settings: compute time never rises above your max level ,and it never drops below your minimum setting.
+You can see how the compute time that you get billed for scales between your minimum and maximum CPU settings: compute time never rises above your max level, and it never drops below your minimum setting.
 With autosuspend, you are not charged at all during inactive periods.
-For projects with inconsitent demand, this can save significant compute costs.
+For projects with inconsistent demand, this can save significant compute costs.

 For a more detailed breakdown of compute cost metrics, see [compute time](docs/introduction/billing#compute-time).